microbus-io/fabric/docs/structure/examples-directory.md

 Step 2: Run `go generate`.

 Step 3: Create a SQL schema migration script `resources/maria/1.sql`.
 This script will automatically be executed when the microservice starts and connects to the database.
 A migration script is only executed once in the order of its file name, so create `2.sql` etc. if and when changes to the schema are required.
+File names may include arbitrary text after the first dot, like so `2.create-table.sql`.

 ```sql
 CREATE TABLE directory_persons (